tonyandrewmeyer/juju-docs/sdk/how-to-guides/manage-storage.md

 ```

 The storage will not be available immediately after that call - the charm should
-observe the `storage-attached` event (as described above) and handle any remaining
+observe the `storage-attached` event and handle any remaining setup once Juju
-setup once Juju has attached the new storage.
+has attached the new storage.

 <a href="#heading--test-storage-management"><h2 id="heading--test-storage-management">Test storage management</h2></a>